Questions about Interstellar medium

 Short answers, pulled from the story.

-What is the interstellar medium and what does it contain?
+What is the interstellar medium made of?

 When did Voyager 1 enter the interstellar medium?